 WHAT COUNTS AS A DENTAL EMERGENCY?

 As soon as you have a dental crisis on your hands, it is a difficult and painful experience, especially if you make the wrong decisions about how to resolve it.
 If you are lucky enough to have never experienced a dental emergency, you may not know what one is or what to do.
-In both scenarios, you should prepare yourself to handle a dental emergency when it arises for you or a family member.
-Our dental practice in Charlotte, NC can help when you or a member of your family end up in one of these dental emergencies:
+In both instances, you should prepare yourself to handle a dental emergency when it arises for you or a family member.
+Our dental practice in Columbus, OH can help when you or a member of your family end up in one of these dental emergencies:

 - A PAIN IN YOUR TOOTH

-An ache in your tooth or gums generally does not constitute a dental emergency.
-However, if you have unbearable pain and you can’t eat, think, drink, sleep, or relieve the ache taking over-the-counter medication because of the constant throb, it is time to go to your nearest dentist in Charlotte, NC.
+An ache in your tooth or gums generally does not constitute an urgent dental concern.
+However, if you have unbearable pain and you can’t eat, think, drink, sleep, or relieve the ache taking over-the-counter medication because of the constant throb, it is time to go to your nearest dentist in Columbus, OH.
 A pain in a tooth is a symptom of many issues, so your dentist will need to determine the underlying cause before discussing your treatment.
 A toothache may be a sign of something as minor as a cavity, but it may also be caused by something bigger, like gum disease or an abscessed tooth.
-The only way to find out and stop the pain is to pay a visit to your dentist right away for an exam.
+The only way to find out and stop the pain is to see your dentist right away for an exam.

 - CRACKS, PARTIAL, OR COMPLETE KNOCK-OUT